grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/07 Logs Tab.md

 ![Cloud Logs Tab](./images/11-Cloud-Logs/cloud-logs-output-messages.png)

-In addition to the log messages, use the log panel to find contextual information like:
+Beyond reading log messages, you can also use the log panel to find contextual information, such as:

-- Log date in the local time zone
+- The log date in the local time zone
-- Load zone: the geographic zone where the load-generator server is located
+- The load zone.
+The geographic zone where the load generator is.
-- Instance ID: numerical ID of the load-generator server that is taking part in the test
+- The instance ID.
+The numerical ID of the load generator taking part in the test.

 Refer to [how the k6 Cloud injects environment variables](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli#environment-variables) for further information about the load zone and instance ID.